-Matching Funds - Sonoma Water
+Sonoma Water

-Since the inception of the NCRP, substantial matching funds and allocation of staff resources have been provided by the Sonoma County Water Agency (Sonoma Water).
+Since the inception of the NCRP, substantial matching funds and allocation of staff resources have been provided by the Sonoma County Water Agency (Sonoma Water) in support of integrated regional water and natural resources management and to strengthen and develop partnerships for climate resilience.
 Sonoma Water supports the planning, outreach, legislative and funding application elements on behalf of the NCRP, and has contracted with West Coast Watershed to lead these efforts.
-Sonoma Water assigns staff as part of the core staff and consultant team to advise and coordinate on plan development, funding applications, meeting planning and outreach.
+Sonoma Water assigns staff to serve as part of the core staff and consultant team to advise and coordinate on legislative and community affairs, plan development, funding applications, meeting planning and outreach.